cloudogu/k8s-security-demos/3-security-context/Readme.md

 cd demo
 ./interactive-demo.sh
 ```

-Note that the demo requires [bat](https://github.com/sharkdp/bat) for pretty printing the files.
+Note if you got [bat](https://github.com/sharkdp/bat) on your path, the output will prettier.

 Alternatively, you could print a transcript of the demo for doing the demo manually